cdegroot/evrl/_posts/2020-11-03-cooplight-nodemcu-lua.markdown

 whole.
 We let ours free roam and being excitable and curious creatures they often forget to check back into the coop in time.
 So they enter a dark coop around dusk, cannot see the roost, and then sleep somewhere else with the risk of being pooped on by the ones that did make it back in time.
-We see that on the coop cam (a Wyze 2, never owned a very small cube that runs Linux and talks to me before), get up, and rectify the situation manually.
+Every night, we check them on the coop cam (a Wyze 2, never owned a very small cube that runs Linux and talks to me before), notice it happened again, get up, and rectify the situation manually.

 Therefore, what's needed is some extra light around dusk.

-The simplest definition of "dusk" is "when it gets darker", and I started hooking up a photoresistor to the dev board's A/D converter, which worked fine (see, I'm an electronics whizz!) but then I thought about how to calculate, with certainty, that it gets darker because of dusk and not because of a thunderstorm.
+The simplest definition of "dusk" is "when it gets darker", and I started hooking up a photoresistor to the dev board's A/D converter, which worked fine, but then I thought about how to calculate, with certainty, that it gets darker because of dusk and not because of a thunderstorm.
 Yes, I could have just pivoted and turned the "dusk light" into a "it is getting somewhat dark for any ol' reason" light, but I was not